Last reviewed on 31 March 2021

 Over time, you might have found this has had an impact on your mental wellbeing.
 That’s because having a routine and structure is important for good mental health.
 Doing things on a regular basis that you’re comfortable with and that you enjoy can help you to feel less anxious and be more productive.

-When restrictions eased, you had the chance to get back into a routine – whether that was similar to what you did before or still quite different – but with new restrictions, things will change again.
+With restrictions easing and the vaccine rollout continuing, it's an opportunity to get back into a routine – whether that's similar to what you did before or still quite different.
 So, how can you look ahead and make it easier to get back into a routine after lockdown?

 If you’re off work or working from home, your sleeping habits might have changed – perhaps you’re going to bed later or struggling to get up at your usual time?
 If you’re feeling anxious or stressed, you might have trouble falling asleep or even experience vivid dreams.